videolan/x265/doc/reST/cli.rst

 	The maximum single adjustment in QP allowed to rate control.
 Default 4

+.. option:: --qpmin <integer>

+	sets a hard lower limit on QP allowed to ratecontrol.
+Default 0

+.. option:: --qpmax <integer>

+	sets a hard upper limit on QP allowed to ratecontrol.
+Default 69

 .. option:: --rc-grain, --no-rc-grain

    Enables a specialised ratecontrol algorithm for film grain content.
 This